-The following section was generated from doc/euclidean/natural-properties.ipynb
+''' The following section was generated from doc/euclidean/natural-properties.ipynb ......

-Properties of Natural Splines
+Properties of Natural Splines '''

-The most important property of natural splines is that they are $C^2$ continuous, which means that the second derivatives match at section borders.
+The most important property of (cubic) natural splines is that they are C^2 continuous, which means that the second derivatives match at the transitions between segments.
+On top of that, they are interpolating, which means that the curve passes through the given control points.